All About Innova, Our Teachers, & Our Classes

 Nice to Meet You!

-Innova Collective exists because we believe human beings are meant to create, connect, and grow together—not in isolation, not in age-segregated boxes, and certainly not while sacrificing their authentic selves to fit conventional molds.
+Innova Collective exists because we believe human beings are meant to create, connect, and grow together—not in isolation, not in age-segregated boxes, and not while sacrificing authenticity to fit conventional molds.

-We're a community-centered space where creativity becomes a bridge between generations and backgrounds.
-Here, a child's uninhibited imagination might inspire an adult's breakthrough, while an elder's wisdom enriches a teenager's exploration.
+We're a community-centered space for spiritual seekers where creativity becomes a bridge between generations and backgrounds.
 Through expressive arts, mindful movement, creative writing, breathwork, soul circles, and more, we're cultivating the qualities our world needs most.

 Meet Esme - Founder & Executive Director